 Daily Changes, Impressive Results

 Not everyone in a workplace will have the authority to enact larger-scale changes like new buildings or machine maintenance.
+And when attention shifts from project to project almost every 10 minutes, it can seem like a long road to your energy-efficient paradise.
 In these cases, small contributions can still help towards creating an ecologically-minded environment.

 For one example, consider the standard amount of printing handled in an office.
 The average office worker prints 10,000 pages per year, at an average cost of $725.
 However, many of these physical documents could be managed digitally.
 Switching to digital documentation can drastically decrease the amount of paper wasted in an office.

 Likewise, including more recycling programs and fostering company awareness of environmentalism can help on an average employee level and create a more energy-efficient workplace.
 Even making changes to employee birthdays could help out.
 While 71% of people love celebrating their birthday, it’s possible to do just that without all the disposable tableware.